gvwilson/thirdbit/src/ideas/projects/jupyword.md

 -   "literate programming"
 -   "LibreOffice extension"

-## Department of Software Engineering Required Deliverables

--   Standard departmental deliverables as listed by RIT SE

 ## Sponsor and Project Specific Deliverables

 -   Working plugin installable in LibreOffice Writer (and optionally Microsoft Word) with no build steps for the end user